symfony/ux-live-component/doc/index.rst

 The ``#[PostHydrate]`` hook is called immediately after the component's state is loaded from the client.
-This is useful if you need to process or adjust the data once it’s been hydrated.
+This is useful if you need to process or adjust the data once it's been hydrated.

 ``PreDehydrate`` Hook
 ~~~~~~~~~~~~~~~~~~~~~

-The ``#[PreDehydrate]`` hook is triggered just before your component’s state
+The ``#[PreDehydrate]`` hook is triggered just before your component's state
 is sent back to the client.
 You can use this to modify or clean up the data
-before it’s serialized and returned to the client.
+before it's serialized and returned to the client.

 ``PreReRender`` Hook
 ~~~~~~~~~~~~~~~~~~~~